 We then gave each city a Family Score.

-Read on to see why Douglas is where all the families are headed, while Goodyear is probably a place made for singles.
+Read on to see why Maricopa is where all the families are headed, while Eloy is probably a place made for singles.

 Maricopa is a city in the Gila River Valley in the State of Arizona.
 With an estimated 48,602 residents as of 2015, Maricopa is the second most populous incorporated city in Pinal County and eighteenth most populous in Arizona.
 Maricopa forms part of the Phoenix metropolitan area.

 Somerton is a city in Yuma County, Arizona, United States.

 Somerton has an annual Tamale Festival that benefits students from the area who will be attending Arizona State University.
 More than 20,000 visitors attend the festival each year.
 The festival is put together by The El Diablito Arizona State University Alumni chapter.

 Florence is a town, 61 miles southeast of Phoenix, in Pinal County of Arizona, United States.
 Florence, which is the county seat of Pinal County, is one of the oldest towns in that county and is regarded as a National Historic District with over 25 buildings listed on the National Register of Historic Places.
 The population of Florence was 30,770 at the 2015 census.